NucleusPowered/site-v2/docs/modules/chat.md

 ## Group Templates

 Different groups can have different chat templates to the default defined in `template.default`.
 To give a group a different template, simply add the name of the group and the template like so.
+The target user (or permission group) then needs to have the name of the desired group set to the `nucleus.chat.group` permission option/meta like so:

+{% include permissionblock.html cmdtype="groupOption" user="admin" option="nucleus.chat.group" value="Admin" %}

-Note that the name of the group is case sensitive, so the "Admin" group must have an entry for "Admin".
-Multiple entries can be added like so:
+Note that the option must be case sensitive.
+Multiple entries can be added to the config file like this:

 {% raw %}
 ```